General Dynamics Ajax: 2021: Problems get worse

 In early 2021, MPs on the Defence Select Committee issued a report critical of the state of the Army's armoured vehicle programme—including Ajax—which had spent hundreds of millions of pounds with little to show for it.
 Some defence experts questioned whether Ajax would ever enter service, calling it "the Army's Nimrod MRA4" (an upgrade of which never entered service and was scrapped in 2010 at a cost of £3.8bn).
 The Times reported that in June 2021 the problems with noise and rough handling were so serious that trials involving the Ajax had been suspended.
 The paper quoted Francis Tusa, editor of Defence Analysis, concluding that the British Army "are spending good money after bad for something that is arguably unfixable."
 On 20 July 2021, Minister for Defence Procurement Jeremy Quin told the Defence Select Committee that "we cannot be 100 per cent certain that [the salvation of the programme] can be achieved."
 On 15 December 2021, Quin updated the Parliament and stated that "We are commissioning a senior legal figure to look more deeply at Ajax, and not just health and safety; to examine the cultural and process flaws that it has highlighted.
 We will leave no stone unturned to learn these lessons."
 Quin also listed four key points for the review to consider, relating to safety concerns by MoD officials that were communicated to the manufacturer.

+2022: Try to fix the problems

 In June 2022, a report by the UK Parliament's Public Accounts Committee found that delays had been caused by a "litany of failures" and advised that the Ministry of Defence needed to either resolve the problems or scrap the project, to prevent the compromising of national security.

 Limited User Validation Trials recommenced in October 2022, with a view to commencing Reliability Growth Trials in January 2023.
 On 21 December 2022, the Minister of State for the Ministry of Defence, Alex Chalk, stated that these trials could last from 18 to 24 months—a period which would mean that the results of the trials would not be available until after the next UK general election.
 Trials eventually included vehicles being tested over 42,000 km of varying terrains, and the firing of 20,000 rounds from the 40 mm main armament.

+2023: Problems believed solved

 On 24 February 2023, Defence Secretary Ben Wallace described the programme as having "turned a corner" and being "back on track."
 In March 2023, the MOD said that it had resumed payments to General Dynamics Land Systems UK (GDLS-UK), having halted them more than two years previously.
 The project has cost around £5.5bn so far, although according to the MOD "the whole programme remains within its originally approved budget level."